-Environmental monitoring programmes rarely have spatial components that cover effect distances from activities.
-These distances are usually included in environmental impact assessments but these are seldom made available for national or regional assessments.
-For the BalticBOOST purposes, it was necessary to develop estimates of the spatial extent of different pressures.
+As our environmental monitoring programmes rarely have spatial components that cover local, regional and national scales, it is necessary to develop estimates of the spatial extent of different pressures.
 These estimates will form an important component in the process to judge whether an activity and its pressures cause significant harm to the benthic habitats (and hence whether environmental targets are needed to be established).
 The BalticBOOST WP 3.1 included the spatial extents of pressures to the literature study and the case studies.
 Also in WP 3.2 spatial extents were added to the analyses of the impacts of fishing gears on seabed.
 The summary results of the spatial extents are presented in Table 5 and the detailed background information is given the catalogue (Annex 2).